MicrosoftDocs/bingmaps-docs/BingMaps/styling/map-style-sheet-extensions.md

 ---
 title: "Map Style Sheet Extensions | Microsoft Docs"
-description: "This article provides guidelines on map style sheet extensions, which can be used to add custom entries and states to your map's styles." ms.custom: "" ms.date: "05/26/2020" ms.reviewer: ""
+description: "This article provides guidelines on map style sheet extensions, which can be used to add custom entries and states to your map's styles and includes examples on how to create a custom entry, create a custom state, overriding transparency, swapping colors and changing background shapes." ms.custom: "" ms.date: "05/26/2020" ms.reviewer: ""